Newport Folk Festival

-Newport Folk Festival is an annual American folk-oriented music festival in Newport, Rhode Island, which began in 1959 as a counterpart to the Newport Jazz Festival.
-It was one of the first modern music festivals in America, and remains a focal point in the expanding genre of folk music.
-The festival was held annually from 1959 to 1969, except in 1961 and 1962.
-In 1985, its founder revived it in Newport, where it has been held at Fort Adams State Park ever since.
+The Newport Folk Festival is an annual American folk-oriented music festival in Newport, Rhode Island, which began in 1959 as a counterpart to the Newport Jazz Festival.
+The festival was founded by music promoter and Jazz Festival founder George Wein, music manager Albert Grossman, and folk singers Pete Seeger, Theodore Bikel, and Oscar Brand.
+It was one of the first modern music festivals in America and remains a focal point in folk music.
+The festival was held in 1959 and 1960, then annually from 1963 to 1969, first at Freebody Park and then at Festival Field.
+In 1985, Wein revived the festival; it has since been staged annually at Fort Adams State Park.

 History

 Founding

-The Newport Folk Festival was started in 1959 by George Wein, founder of the already-well-established Newport Jazz Festival, and owner of Storyville, a jazz club located in Boston, Massachusetts.
+The Newport Folk Festival was started in 1959 by George Wein, founder of the well-established Newport Jazz Festival and owner of Storyville, a jazz club in Boston, Massachusetts.
 In 1958, Wein became aware of the growing Folk Revival movement and began inviting folk artists such as Odetta to perform on Sunday afternoons at Storyville.
 The afternoon performances consistently sold out and Wein began to consider the possibility of a "folk afternoon embedded within the 1959 Newport Jazz Festival".
 Wein envisioned the program to be "similar in scope and tone to the highly successful blues and gospel shows" that had taken place at the Jazz Festival in previous years.
-Wein asked Odetta, Pete Seeger, and the Weavers to perform on the afternoon in addition to the Kingston Trio.
+Wein asked Odetta, Pete Seeger, and the Weavers to perform in the afternoon in addition to the Kingston Trio.
 Some in the jazz community accused Wein of crass commercialism in booking these groups because they deviated from, and had a larger following than, most jazz musicians of the time.
-This pressure coupled with his various conversations with those in the folk community made it clear to Wein that an afternoon program at the Jazz Festival would not suffice and that there was demand for a full Folk festival.
+This pressure, coupled with his various conversations with those in the folk community, made it clear to Wein that an afternoon program at the Jazz Festival would not suffice and that there was demand for a full folk festival.

 Aware of his own limitations in the folk scene, Wein asked Albert Grossman, then Odetta's manager, to join him in planning and producing the festival.
 Grossman accepted and began working with Wein to book talent and organize the weekend.
 Pete Seeger was also involved with the founding of the festival.
+Theodore Bikel and Oscar Brand were also founders of the festival.

 The inaugural festival, held at Freebody Park, included Pete Seeger, Earl Scruggs, the Kingston Trio, John Jacob Niles, Sonny Terry and Brownie McGhee, Odetta, The New Lost City Ramblers, and more.
-Perhaps the most notable performance was the surprise debut of the eighteen year old Joan Baez, who was brought on as a guest of Bob Gibson.
+Perhaps the most notable performance was the surprise debut of the eighteen-year-old Joan Baez, who was brought on as a guest of Bob Gibson.

 The festival returned in 1960 and was expanded to include three nights.
-The lineup placed an emphasis on music diversity, booking performers from Africa, Scotland, Spain, Israel, and Ireland alongside "traditional" folk musicians such as Pete Seeger, Ewan McColl, John Lee Hooker, Cisco Houston and Tommy Makem.
+The lineup placed an emphasis on music diversity, booking performers from Africa, Scotland, Spain, Israel, and Ireland alongside "traditional" folk musicians such as Pete Seeger, Ewan McColl, John Lee Hooker, Cisco Houston, and Tommy Makem.